 - Find a trustworthy lender.

-- Get prequalified to find out what type of loans you’re eligible for.
+- Get prequalified to find out what types of loans you’re eligible for.

 - Gather financial documentation, such as pay stubs, bank statements, W-2s, and income tax returns from the last two years.